ThemezerNX/LayoutDocs/docs/guide/animations/going-further.md

 need to add `L_BgNml` to the pane list in `RdtBase_Enter.bflan` and make your edits to your convenience.
 However, this solution has its limitations:

-- You're still stuck with a static background image since there is no support for animated images of any kind, nor for video files
 - `RdtBase_Enter.bflan` contains the home screen unlocking animation.
 Try to loop your animation using the `Flags` item and maybe you can guess what will happen (boot loop, UI and sound glitches).
 The only thing you can do to sort of reproduce a looping behavior is to duplicate your animation pattern all the way through an absurd amount of key